kislyuk/argcomplete/README.rst

     import IPython
     parser.add_argument("--python-name").completer = IPython.core.completer.Completer()

+You can also use `argcomplete.CompletionFinder.rl_complete <https://argcomplete.readthedocs.org/en/latest/#argcomplete.CompletionFinder.rl_complete>`_
+to plug your entire argparse parser as a readline completer.

 Printing warnings in completers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Normal stdout/stderr output is suspended when argcomplete runs.
 Sometimes, though, when the user presses ``<TAB>``, it's